Instructing us

 Current Standard Hourly Rates

 Fees under Chambers’ standard terms of work will be calculated by reference to the amount of time reasonably required to supply the services and a reasonable hourly rate, taking into account all the circumstances of the case.
-Please click on this link to download Members of Chambers’ current standard hourly rates.
+Please click here to find out more information on our Members’ current standard hourly rates.

 We can also provide a fixed price if appropriate: for example, we usually charge fixed-rate fees for advocacy work (especially for court work).
 Potential clients may contact our clerking team to obtain a quotation for legal services.